elnazshadkami/final/README.md

 [![4-comma][images-fig3]](https://example.com)

-*Figure 3  . formula A :F: The final fitness score of a form
+*Figure 3  . formula A :F: Mathematical equation

 A₁: Asymmetry — how irregular or unbalanced the form is